Bangladesh: Rohingya Refugee Crisis

 The Government has established a mechanism to receive donation from private individuals and organisations that are not registered to work in Cox’s Bazar.
 Twelve distributions points have been established to try and curb ad hoc distributions along the roads, which have been creating serious safety and security risks.

 Sub-national working group on communicating with communities

-In Cox's Bazar, Bangladesh, the humanitarian response to the influx of Rohingya refugees from Myanmar is coordinated by the Inter-Sector Coordination Group (ISCG) which is led by IOM.
-IOM is also coordinating a sub-national working group on communicating with communities to address information and communication needs that refugees and host communities have.
+In Cox's Bazar, Bangladesh, the humanitarian response to the influx of Rohingya refugees from Myanmar is coordinated by the Inter-Sector Coordination Group (ISCG) which is led by OCHA.
+IOM is the lead agency for a sub-national working group on communicating with communities to address information and communication needs that refugees and host communities have.
 ACF, BBC MA, the Bangladesh Red Crescent, IOM, Save, UNICEF and UNFPA are all working with IOM on this.

 While work is in progress on information hubs, there is need for human resources on the ground to support the communication with communities (CWC) interventions effectively.
 With large population flow into the camps there is need for clear and relevant information to facilitate arrivals to necessary services.
 Among the many new arrivals, there are families that have no relatives in the makeshift or registered camps.
 Based on the observation on the ground, UNICEF reports that there is a need for awareness on protection, key life-saving behavioural issues at household level, especially girls awareness on health issues, trafficking, GBV, abuse, violence, child marriage, child labour for parents / care givers as well children and adolescents.[iii]